ImageMagick/Usage-Markdown/crop/index.md

 The above is easier to understand, but is also a little slower, as you are now performing two crops.
 However less calculations are needed.

-But if you want to recover the original tile offsets, you will still need to calculate the relative offset you needed, in which case you may as well do the task by the former faster method using the images virtual canvas.
+But if you want to recover the original tile offsets, you will still need to calculate the relative offset you needed, in which case you may as well do the task by the former faster method using the image's virtual canvas.

-### Strip Cropping, cropping out rows and columns
+### Strip Cropping, cropping out rows and columns {#crop_strip}

-With IM version 6.1.1, a "`-crop`" was enhanced so that if one of the size arguments missing, or set to zero, then the missing size argument is set to the size of the image canvas/page.
+With IM version 6.1.1, "`-crop`" was enhanced so that if one of the size arguments missing, or set to zero, then the missing size argument is set to the size of the image canvas/page.
 In most cases this is large enough to cover the image located on the canvas, *if the related offset is also set to zero*.

 This small change allows you to easily cut out a single row or column from the image, without needing a huge number like '`999999`' to cover the size of image.